equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 We import the `setup` function from Python's built-in `setuptools` package and call it with a series of arguments that describe the package.
 Most importantly, note the `packages` keyword: here we list the name of the module that actually gets installed.
 We can have several module names here if we want - and they would all get installed under the name specified in the `name` keyword at the top.

 Let's have a look at a few more add-ons that you can put into a `setup.py` file to make life more exciting.
+For a full and comprehensive description, check out the [setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html).

 ### 2.2.1 Adding installation requirements to `setup.py`